 It’s pretty easy to get into the habit of buying coffee or soda every day.
 But as soon as you start tracking how much it costs – and even more importantly how often you are spending on unnecessary items like this- then it will be easier for you to stop doing them!

 How to build an emergency fund fast?
 Saving your refunds and bonuses can be a great way to build an emergency fund quickly.
 You might not even feel the difference in spending.
 Especially if you’re getting money back from taxes or bonuses at work.

 Rather than blowing that cash on new clothes or going out for dinner with friends, save it!
 It’ll help keep you safe when life throws you surprises like losing your job unexpectedly.

 This way you won’t have the burden of racking up credit card debt or borrowing money from friends and family when life throws a bad hand your way like job loss.

-4. Set a monthly savings goal
+4. Set a monthly savings goal for emergency savings

 One thing I always recommend doing is setting monthly goals around saving and building your emergency fund.
 This gets you into the habit of saving regularly, which makes it easier to do on a regular basis in your everyday life as well!

 Regular saving will get you into good money habits, and it’s easier than doing it all at once.
 To make this process less daunting, I recommend setting up automatic transfers from your paycheck or checking account each month; this way there are no excuses.

 No matter how small or large, there’s never any question about where these savings are going, or why.

 Come new year, why not participate in the no spend January challenge?
 The perfect challenge to reset your finances and get the new year off to a great start.